ambitioninc/django-entity-subscription/README.rst

 ``````````````````````````````````````````````````

 Individual users of your application may wish to remove themselves
-from recieving certain types of notifications.
+from receiving certain types of notifications.

-To unsubscribe an individual from from recieving notifications of a
+To unsubscribe an individual from from receiving notifications of a
 given source/medium combination is as simple as creating an
 ``Unsubscribe`` object.
 Assuming that "Robert" was subscribed to New
 Product notifications in the subscription object above, unsubscribing